Rehaman24/ad-tech-realtime-flink-iceberg-pipeline/README.md

       * **AWS Athena** is configured to query the Iceberg tables managed by the Glue Catalog, enabling analysts to run high-speed aggregation queries on the processed data.

 -----
-I completely understand.
-The challenge with complex ASCII diagrams is that if the viewer's device uses anything other than a perfectly **fixed-width font** (like Courier or Consolas), the lines connecting the boxes will shift and look broken.

-Since a multi-box ASCII flow chart with branching lines (`+---+-`) is inherently fragile in Markdown, I will revert to the **cleanest and most universally readable structure**—a simple, centered vertical flow using only vertical bars (`|`) and arrows (`v`).
-This approach sacrifices the complex box graphics but guarantees the lines never break, which seems to be the main requirement for readability.

 ## ✅ Ad-Tech Architecture Diagram

-This structure ensures perfect alignment and readability across all platforms.

 ```
-# ⚡ AD TECH REAL-TIME ARCHITECTURE ⚡

        +-------------------------+    +-------------------------+
        | 1.
 Ad Impressions       |    | 2.
 Ad Clicks            |